 When cases involve a telephone being located in a fairly small georgraphical area (in the order of less than 2-5 miles), usually cell site analysis is conducted to answer questions about a particular scenario.
 Typically, it will be used to address if a telephone could have been located at the scene of a crime and/or where the defendant states they were located.
 In such a situation, an expert is likely to conduct network signal testing of the mobile network at both locations.
 It can also determine the coverage of cells which can sometimes turn up surprises.

 SRC specialises in large and complex cell site analysis cases particularly involving multiple locations, drive testing interpretations (when network readings are obtained via driving around the general area in a vehicle) and cases where the congregation of telephones in certain areas is significant.

 In previous cases, Sam's analysis has resulted in experts revising their statements, provision of joint statements of agreement, evidence being withdrawn and disproving a case scenario via the demonstration of contrary information.
-See recent testimonials for cases in which SRC has previously been instructed.
+See testimonials for cases in which SRC has previously been instructed.

-Sam has recently worked on as a cell site analysis expert in a number of high profile cases including:
+Sam has recently worked as a cell site analysis expert in a number of high profile cases including: